dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.7.2
+- Updated: Copyright date updated to be 2020 within readme.txt.

 = 1.7.1
 - Updated: Tested up to version updated to ensure users know full compatibility with WordPress v5.2.3.